DAVOS-Trump threatens big tariffs on car imports from EU

 The United States struck a Phase 1 trade deal with China in January, soothing some of the worries which have hampered the world economy in recent time.
 Asked if a trade pact with Britain could come next, Trump told CNBC he was ready to make a deal with British Prime Minister Boris Johnson.

-"Boris and I are friends, and he wants to make a deal, and that's ok with me," he said.
-Britain is due to leave the EU at the end of January, the Johnson has stated that one of the main advantages of being outside the bloc would be the ability for Britain to negotiate its own trade deals, including with the United States.
+"Boris and I are friends, and he wants to make a deal, and that's OK with me," he said.
+Britain is due to leave the EU at the end of January, and Johnson has stated that one of the main advantages of being outside the bloc would be the ability for Britain to negotiate its own trade deals, including with the United States.

 "We're starting.
 We've already started negotiating" with Britain, Trump said.
-(Additional reporting by Edward Taylor in Brussels Writing by Toby Chopra and Keith Weir; Editing by Jon Boyle)
+(Additional reporting by Edward Taylor in Brussels Writing by Toby Chopra and Keith Weir; Editing by Jon Boyle and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)